Construction industry guide 45 min - Instant certificate

 Construction Asbestos Awareness questions.

-Common questions about Asbestos Awareness Training for facility managers and building managers.
+Common questions about Asbestos Awareness Training for construction workers.

-Is this Asbestos Awareness Course suitable for facility managers and building managers?
+Is this Asbestos Awareness Course suitable for construction workers?

 Does Asbestos Awareness Training replace Safe Pass?